First-time importer? So, you’ve decided to enter the business of importing? Congratulations!

 Air freight or sea freight?

-For more information, please read our article on the on the differences between air and ocean freight.
+For more information, please read our article on the differences between air and ocean freight.

 How imports are costed: volumetric ratios